vadim-sartakov/backend-tools/README.md

 Creates CRUD Express `Route` object which is ready to bind to your app.
 Model wrapper should be passed to the router constructor.

 Each model method has `permissions` parameter.
-It is the object of `getPermissions` function of `shared-tools` package and it's not required.
+It is the object of `getPermissions` function of `common-tools` package and it's not required.
 Model should have following methods:

 |Method                                             |Description|